 - The IDEA defines AT services as “…any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.”
 IDEA Regulation §300.6

-- The term assistive technology, as defined by the IDEA, “does not include a medical device that is surgically implanted, or the replacement of such device.”
+- Under the IDEA, the term assistive technology "does not include a medical device that is surgically implanted or the replacement of such device."
 This means, for example, that a cochlear implant would not be considered AT.

-More generally, assistive technology devices and services work to support students with disabilities by:
+AT devices and services help students with disabilities by:

-ASSISTIVE technology (AT) is designed to meet the needs of individual students.
+ASSISTIVE technology (AT) is used to meet the needs of individual students.
 INSTRUCTIONAL technology (IT) is technology that supports whole classroom instruction and assessment (for example, smartboards).

 See the U.S. Department of Education's website for more information on the IDEA and AT.
 To learn more about the IDEA in general, see INCLUDEnyc's Top 5 Rights in Special Education [PDF] and Understood's How IDEA Protects You and Your Child.

-There is a wide spectrum of AT devices.
-As we noted above, some don’t actually use what we think of as “technology,” while others are more technologically advanced.
-Some frequently used examples include:
+There are many types of AT devices.
+Some don’t use what we usually think of as “technology,” while others are more technologically advanced.
+Some common examples include:

 For additional resources, check out Spectronics' page on physical disabilities.